WeChat Pay

-WeChat Pay, officially referred to as Weixin Pay (微信支付 (Wēixìn Zhīfù)) in China, is a mobile payment and digital wallet service by WeChat based in China that allows users to make mobile payments and online transactions.
+WeChat Pay (Note: The mainland China version is also called Weixin Pay for differentiation.) (微信支付 (Wēixìn Zhīfù)) is a mobile payment and digital wallet service by WeChat based in China that allows users to make mobile payments and online transactions.
 As of March 2016, WeChat Pay had over 300 million users.
 WeChat Pay reached 1.133 billion active users in 2023.
 WeChat Pay's main competitor in China and the market leader in online payments is Alibaba Group's Alipay.
 Alibaba company founder Jack Ma considered the red envelope feature to be a "Pearl Harbor moment", as it began to erode Alipay's historic dominance in the online payments industry in China, especially in peer-to-peer money transfer.
 The success prompted Alibaba to launch its own version of virtual red envelopes in its competing Laiwang service.
 Other competitors, Baidu Wallet and Sina Weibo, also launched similar features.

 Service

-Users who have provided their bank account information can utilize the app for various financial transactions such as paying bills, making purchases, transferring money to other users, and even conducting in-store payments if the stores support WeChat payment.
-These services are offered by verified third-party entities called "official accounts," which create mini-programs or "apps within the app" to provide specific functionalities.
-Users can link their Chinese bank accounts to enable seamless transactions through Visa, MasterCard and JCB.
+Users who have provided bank account information may use the app to pay bills, order goods and services, transfer money to other users, and pay in stores if the stores have a WeChat payment option.
+Vetted third parties, known as "official accounts", offer these services by developing lightweight "apps within the app".
+Users can link their Chinese bank accounts, as well as Visa, MasterCard and JCB.

 WeChat Pay is a digital wallet service incorporated into WeChat, which allows users to perform mobile payments and send money between contacts.
 Now, WeChat Pay has six different payment products: Quick Payment, QR Code Payment, Mini Program Payment, Official Account Payment, In-APP Payment, and Web Payment.

 Although users receive immediate notification of the transaction, the WeChat Pay system is not an instant payment instrument, because the funds transfer between counterparts is not immediate.
 The settlement time depends on the payment method chosen by the customer.

 All WeChat users have their own WeChat Payment accounts.
 Users can acquire a balance by linking their WeChat account to their debit cards, or by receiving money from other users.
 For non-Chinese users of WeChat Pay, an additional identity verification process of providing a photo of a valid ID as well as oneself is required before certain functions of WeChat Pay become available.
 Users who link their credit card can only make payments to vendors, and cannot use this to top up WeChat balances.
 WeChat Pay can be used for digital payments, as well as payments from participating vendors.